d-lynch95/Portfolio-Project4/README.md

 - I was having an issue with the user input field on the forms.
 This field was providing a drop down menu with all of the different registered users.
 I corrected this by removing the user input field from the form entirely.
 I then assigned the user in the form.is_valid section.

+- I was having an issue that any logged in user could see all of the appointments that had been made.
+I fixed this by adding a get query set filter to the PostList view

 ### User Testing